..this page..

 Annual Marathon Events:

-The toughest 56km ultra marathon in South Africa is held in March/April between Sabie and Lydenburg via the Long Tom Pass.
+The toughest 56km ultra marathon in South Africa is held in March/April in Sabie on the Long Tom Pass.
 Up to 1 500 runners participating in this grueling event.
 A standard 21km marathon, in which up to 600 runners participate, is also hosted on the same day.

 Contact: